 The intended parents pay the cost of the legal services provided to them and to the surrogate in connection with a surrogacy arrangement.
 A detailed surrogacy agreement, is essential to ensuring that everyone has thought through all aspects of the arrangement and that their responsibilities and expectations are clear.
 You will need a surrogacy attorney to complete this legal process.
 Even though the intended parents and surrogate are working collaboratively toward the same goal, and no one wants to incur added surrogacy costs, having separate legal counsel is essential to the integrity of the process and is legally mandated.

 Please note that, although you are paying the surrogate’s legal fees and for her prenatal care and delivery, the professionals providing those services work for the surrogate and their duty of loyalty is to her alone.

-Rumbold & Seidelman can help by drafting either the New Jersey surrogacy contract or the New York memorandum of understanding.
-Some of the issues addressed in these documents include:
+Rumbold & Seidelman can help by drafting the surrogacy contract.
+Some of the issues addressed in the contract include:

 - an outline of each party’s rights and responsibilities

 - the risks each party is incurring (financial, legal and medical)

 - financial responsibility for expenses

 - Surrogate’s living expenses (NJ) or her agreement upon compensation (NY)